Serenity 6.2.0 Release Notes (2022-10-10)

 }

-This wrapped connection instances are created from ISqlConnections providers, which DefaultSqlConnections by default:
+These wrapped connection instances are created by ISqlConnections providers, with DefaultSqlConnections

 public class DefaultSqlConnections : ISqlConnections